leaderphotos/leaderphotos.github.io/README.md

 Nigel's photos from his old-timey [Menalto Gallery]( http://galleryproject.org/ ) app now on GitHub.

-You can click on the `albums` icon just above and page through all of Nigel's snaps one by one - using GitHub's wonderful show-the-data capabilities.
+<span style=display:none; >You can click on the `albums` icon just above and page through all of Nigel's snaps one by one - using GitHub's wonderful show-the-data capabilities.</span>

-Or you can play with yet another photo grid gallery: [Albums]( ./albums/index.html )
+You can play with yet another photo grid gallery: [Albums]( https://leaderphotos.github.io/albums/index.html )

+***

 The challenge: